PySimpleGUI/PySimpleGUI/README.md

 ## One Year Update PySimpleGUI 5

 It's been a little over a year since the release of PySimpleGUI 5.
-Of the 100,000’s of users, 10,000's of which were large corporate users, only 600 people paid the $99 for a commercial license.
+Of the 100,000’s of Version 5 users, 10,000's of which were large corporate users, only 600 people paid the $99 for a commercial license.

 ## End of PySimpleGUI Project